impactwallet/impact-wallet/README.md

 # Impact Wallet

-Impact Wallet is an open source project with a mission to build a new model of cooperation and collaboration between people based on contribution everyone makes to the common business and fair revenue distribution in proportion of Impact everyone's made.
+Impact Wallet is an open source project with a mission to build a new model of cooperation and collaboration between people based on contribution everyone makes to the common business and fair revenue distribution in proportion of Impact their contribution made.

 <img width="690" alt="IMG_0514" src="https://user-images.githubusercontent.com/111051624/225644906-7dc2368d-ec26-4f86-8890-96442281a2e5.png">